moonylabs/moonylabs.github.io/docs/disclaimer.md

 }
 </style>

+# Moony Labs LLC Disclaimer

-# General Disclaimer
+## 1. General Disclaimer

 This documentation is provided for informational and educational purposes only.
 It does not constitute financial, investment, legal, tax, or any other form of professional advice.
-Nothing contained herein should be interpreted as a recommendation, solicitation, or endorsement to acquire, hold, use, or dispose of any digital asset or to engage in any particular transaction or strategy.
+Nothing contained herein should be interpreted as a recommendation, solicitation, or endorsement to acquire, hold, use, or dispose of any digital asset, or to engage in any particular transaction or strategy.

+Use of this documentation or interaction with any blockchain-based system is voluntary and undertaken entirely at the user's own risk.
+Users are encouraged to conduct independent research, seek qualified professional advice, and exercise caution when engaging with decentralized technologies.

+---

+## 2. Moony Protocol Overview

 Moony is a decentralized protocol and associated digital asset governed by an immutable smart contract deployed on the Solana blockchain.

 Once published on-chain, the protocol operates autonomously according to its code.
+It is self-executing, permissionless, and not dependent on any company, organization, or individual for its operation.
 No representation is made that the protocol will perform as intended, maintain any particular value, or achieve any specific outcome.

-Participation in the Moony protocol is entirely voluntary and undertaken at the user's own risk.
-Users are strongly encouraged to conduct independent research, seek qualified professional advice, and exercise caution when interacting with blockchain-based systems.

 ---

-## Risks of Blockchain Interaction
+## 3. Moony Labs' Role

+Moony Labs, LLC deployed the Moony protocol as open, permissionless digital public infrastructure.
+Its involvement is intentionally limited and defined as follows.

+### Deployment Only

+Moony Labs' sole role was the initial publication of the protocol on-chain.
+The protocol was not created to operate as a company product, nor to remain under the control, direction, or discretion of its deploying entity.

+### No Ownership or Economic Participation

+Moony Labs does not hold any allocation of the MNY token supply, does not receive proceeds from the reserve contract, and does not participate in the economic flows of the protocol.
+The protocol was published without venture financing, token pre-sales, equity issuance, or investor-linked performance expectations.

+### No Control or Authority

+Following deployment, Moony Labs does not control token supply, operate privileged keys, retain upgrade authority, or possess any ability to modify, pause, upgrade, or otherwise interfere with the protocol.
+There are no administrative controls, backdoors, or retained permissions.

+### No Ongoing Operations

+Moony Labs does not operate the network, manage communities, conduct marketing, provide financial services, collect user data, issue grants, or coordinate ecosystem activity.
+It does not act as a governing authority or centralized steward of the protocol.

+### No Future Obligations

+No ongoing development, maintenance, promotion, or stewardship is promised or implied.
+The protocol does not depend on continued involvement by Moony Labs to exist, function, or grow.

+This structure is intentional.
+By relinquishing ongoing control and responsibility, Moony Labs ensures that Moony exists as neutral public infrastructure, free to evolve through the independent actions of its participants rather than centralized coordination.

+---

+## 4. Risks, No Warranties, and No Liability

 Blockchain technologies, including the Solana network and the Moony protocol, involve inherent risks, including but not limited to: